swt30/thesis/chapters/02-eos/02-eos.md

 @Zeng2013                       @Frank2004; @French2009; TFD
 --------------------------------------------------------------------------------
-Table: Previous studies on planetary interior structures use a variety of equations of state for water. {#tbl:eos-sources}
+Table: Previous studies on super-Earth interior structures use a variety of equations of state for water. {#tbl:eos-sources}

 \newpage